AntonDarbokliev/Movies-Catalog/README.md

 # The project is hosted, link - https://movies-catalog-8mqp.onrender.com/
 # Please keep in mind, initial requests to the server may take a minute ot two, due to using a free hosing provider.

-Client: React, TypeScript
+# Client: React, TypeScript--
-Back-End: Node.js, Express,  MongoDB
+# Back-End: Node.js, Express,  MongoDB

 # Images
 - Catalog Page